zenml-io/zenml-projects/zen-news-summarization/README.md

 zenml orchestrator register <ORCHESTRATOR_NAME> \
     --flavor=vertex \
     --project=<PROJECT_ID> \
-    --location=<GCP_LOCATION>
+    --location=<GCP_LOCATION> \
+    --workload_service_account=<EMAIL_OF_YOUR_SERVICE_ACCOUNT> \
+    --service_account_path=<PATH_TO_YOUR_SERVICE_ACCOUNT_KEY>
 ```

-You need to simply provide the id of your project and the name of your GCP
+You need to simply provide the id of your project, the name of your GCP
-region.
+region and the service account you would like to use.

+> Warning: As of now, you have to provide both the email of the service account
+> and the path to a key.json file.
+This interaction will be improved with the
+> upcoming releases.

+Make sure that the service account has the proper roles for the following
+services: Cloud Functions, Cloud Scheduler, Secret Manager, Service Account,
+Storage, and Vertex AI,

 ### GCP Stack